readailib/rpi-node/README.md

 Configuring Application
 ----------------------------

-We can copy the entire directory where our Dockerfi le is using `COPY . <dest dir>`.
+We can copy the entire directory where our Dockerfile is using `COPY . <dest dir>`.
-Once the source code has been copied, the ports the application requires to be accessed is defi ned using `EXPOSE <port>`.
+Once the source code has been copied, the ports the application requires to be accessed is defined using `EXPOSE <port>`.
 Finally, the application needs to be started.
 Once neat trick when using Node.js is to use the `npm start` command.
-This looks in the package.json fi le to know how to launch the application saving duplication of commands.
+This looks in the package.json file to know how to launch the application saving duplication of commands.

 ```Dockerfile